SoNo Fest & Chili Cook-Off FAQs

 Q: Where should I park?

 A: There's plenty of street parking in the general vicinity of the festival.
 Please be courteous of our neighbors when you park.
-Or, take the city bus Route 2 (and get off at 30th & Thorn), or come on foot!
+Or, take the city bus Route 2 (and get off at 30th & Thorn), ride-sharing, ride your bike or scooter, or come on foot!
 There is no shuttle as we don't have event-sponsored parking.

 Q: What if I am too busy doing holiday shopping to attend?